usystems/webling-plugins/README.md

     hook: 'member-grid-menu',
     label: 'My Plugin Gird Export', // the label of the grid menu item, which is shown in the member grid.
     tagName: 'plugin-my-custom-element', // the name of the custom element representing the new page.
     dialogTitle: 'My Plugin Export dialog', // optional title for the dialog.
-If no title is provided, the label is displayd
+If no title is provided, the label is displayed.
     dialogWidth: 800 // optional with of the dialog in pixels.
 If no width is provided, the dialog has a with of 900 pixels.
 }
 ```